cmudrc/Agents-for-Material-Selection/README.md

 📦 Agents-for-Material-Selection
 ├─ Data  # Data collected
-├─ Data Evaluation  # Scripts used to evaluate the results └─ Data Generation  # Scripts used to generate the results
+├─ Data Evaluation  # Scripts used to evaluate the results ├─ Data Generation  # Scripts used to generate the results ├─ Search Logs  # Search logs collected
+└─ Search Logs Evaluation  # Scripts used to evaluate the search logs
 ```

 ## Installation